Disclaimer: Results, recovery, and risks vary by the individual.

-Subcision is a simple and safe office surgery procedure for treatment of depressed acne scars.
-It can easily be combined with other treatments such as laser, dermaroller and scar revisions for maximum efficacy.
+Subcision is an out-patient treatment of depressed acne scars using.
+It can be combined with other treatments such as laser, dermaroller and scar revisions for even better results.

-Subcision is a minor surgical procedure that uses a special needle that’s inserted in the skin surface.
+Subcision is a minor surgical procedure that uses a surgical needle that’s inserted underneath the skin surface.
 The depressed scar is then lifted by the releasing tough, fibrous scar tissue tethering the scar downwards, as well as from connective tissue that forms during the course of normal wound healing.

-✓ Can be easily combined with other treatments such as Fractional CO2 Laser and fillers for even greater results
+- Can be combined with other treatments such as Fractional CO2 Laser and fillers for even greater results

-Subcision is a common minor-procedure and has been used by many medical professionals in the treatment of depressed scars for over 20 years.
+Subcision is a safe and minor procedure that has been used by medical professionals in the treatment of depressed scars.

-Subcision is a well-researched minor-procedure and is performed widely by doctors around the world.
-SL Clinic has been offering this since its inception 12 years ago.
+Subcision is a minor-procedure and is performed by doctors around the globe.

 Subcision offers significant visible improvements in one treatment.
 Depending on the size of the lesion and patient recovery, repeat sessions are required after a 3 to 4-week interval for better cosmetic results.
 Three to six visits should suffice for the majority of cases of moderate scarring.